-The young men raised on this nutrient dense traditional diet with plenty of raw, deep yellow butter were so perfect and pleasing in physique, strength, and character that the Vatican favored them over all others in Europe to serve as the Papal Guard.
+The young men raised on this nutrient-dense traditional diet with plenty of raw, deep yellow butter were so perfect and pleasing in physique, strength, and character that the Vatican favored them over all others in Europe to serve as the Papal Guard.

-The Loetschental Swiss knew that it was this nutrient dense, raw butter that was responsible for their robust health as they would put wicks in bowls of the first spring butter and burn it in their Churches.
+The Loetschental Swiss knew that it was this nutrient-dense, raw butter that was responsible for their robust health.
+The indigenous Swiss would put wicks in bowls of the first spring butter and burn it in their Churches!

-Determined to have this sacred food for my husband and myself (I was pregnant at the time) and for my oldest child who was a young toddler, I sourced quarts of frozen, raw grassfed cream from elsewhere and shipped in 9 or more quarts a month for my family’s use.
+Determined to have this sacred food for my husband and myself (I was pregnant at the time) and for my oldest child who was a young toddler, I sourced quarts of frozen, raw grass-fed cream from elsewhere and shipped in 9 or more quarts a month for my family’s use.

-How to Source Grassfed Cream
+How to Source Grassfed Cream to Make Butter

-If you can obtain raw, grassfed milk but not cream, you could also take the cream off the top of a gallon or two of the milk using a turkey baster and make butter with that cream.
+If you can obtain raw, pastured milk but not cream, you could also take the cream off the top of a gallon or two of the milk using a turkey baster and make butter with that cream.

 The key is to get creative!